ceejbot/opsbot/README.md

 #### `respond(str, callback)`

 A function that takes a string and a node errorback.
-The callback must respond with a text string containing the response.
+The callback must respond with a text string containing the response. `respond()` may also return a fully-structured message with attachments as documented in [the Slack API](https://api.slack.com/docs/attachments).
+The response handler will decorate the response with any missing required fields.

 You may also return a promise if you wish.
 The official promises library of opsbot is [bluebird](https://github.com/petkaantonov/bluebird).

-`respond()` may also return a fully-structured message with attachments as documented in [the Slack API](https://api.slack.com/docs/attachments).
-The response handler will decorate the response with any missing required fields.
+If you wish to use promises, please name this function `respondAsync()` instead of `respond()`.
+I realize that's hacky.

 #### `help()`